Pulsar vs Cat

 Frequently Asked Questions

-Is Cat more reliable than Pulsar for generators?
+Are Cat generators more reliable than Pulsar generators?

-Yes.
-Cat holds a Tier A reliability rating with a score of 89 out of 100, while Pulsar sits at Tier D with 54 out of 100.
-This is Cat's strongest advantage in this comparison.
+Yes, based on available data.
+Cat holds a Tier A reliability rating with a score of 89 out of 100, while Pulsar is rated Tier D with 54 out of 100.
+This is the most significant advantage Cat holds over Pulsar.

 Which brand offers better value for the money?